XuShenLZ/Multi_Car_Parking/README.md

 Multi Car and High Density Parking Coodination

 ## Update log
+### 04/01/2019
+1. Fixed the bug in cost writting function when writing the parking trajectory to cost map.
+2. The cost map is now a 2-tuple (cost, car_num) which marks the cost and the producer of it at the same time.
+Cars will not identify the cost produced by itself as collision.

 ### 03/31/2019
 1. Set up roslaunch and parameter service.
 Now H-OBCA, plot and control can be started by a single roslaunch.
 2. Edited the cost map update: In the loop of every car, the map is firstly reset, then loop around every other car to collect the location and maenuver data
 3. Edited the collision detection: If the car is going straight, check the cost in front of the path; if the car is in the middle of the parking maneuver, check the collision in the rest of the path.
 4. The algorithm works when there is only 5 cars.
 When added the number of cars to 12, a dead lock happens between cars.
-Therefore, **the time information should be considered in the collision avoidance**.
+Therefore, **the time information should be considered in the collision avoidance, or the cost map should include producer of the corresponding cost**.

 ### 03/30/2019
 1. H-OBCA can now save and load from file